“Think like an Economist” – Why?

 Now let us look at the role of economists as policy-makers.

 Economists that follow positive economics describe the world as it is actually.
 They make descriptive claims stating whatever is real and factual.
 They believe in the “what is “state of economics and do not act as judges of economic occurrences around them.

 On the other hand, economists following normative economics make prescriptive statements.
 They believe in the “what should be” state of economics.
 They judge the correctness of everything happening around them and prescribe what should actually be happening instead.
 The interpretations and ideas are subject to the judgment and bias of economists.

 Economists around the world disagree on some theory or the other.
 We can seldom find any policy or theory that all economists will agree upon.
 Economists tend to disagree with any alternate theory that is opposite of what they believe in.
 Also, they may have different values and judgments that will change their perceptions and beliefs.

 However, there are many propositions and theories in which the majority of economists believe around the world.
 For example, the majority of them believe that tariffs and import quotas usually tend to lower down general economic welfare.
 They also believe that minimum wages result in more unemployment among workers who are young and not skilled.
 Economists suggest a better approach to pollution control.
-They talk about levying surcharges and taxes on pollution producing businesses rather than putting a ceiling on quantity of pollution generated.
-Their approach is that imposition is reducing the growth.
-Here comes the universal contradiction where environmentalists looks other way.
+They talk about levying surcharges and taxes on pollution-producing businesses rather than putting a ceiling on the quantity of pollution generated.
+Their approach is that imposition reduces growth.
+Here comes the universal contradiction where environmentalists look another way.
 There are many such examples in which economists agree with each other.
 But the number of propositions on which they disagree still outnumber the ones on which they agree with each other.

-Thus, by having an idea what and how economists think a common man and businesses can understand the nuances of the subject.
+Thus, by having an idea of what and how economists think, the common man and businesses can understand the nuances of the subject.
 It will also help us in understanding the as underline concept driving these policies and the outcome expected.